progress/JSDO/packages/ng-datasource/readme.md

 | ------- | ------- |
 | [progress.data.ng.ds.js](https://github.com/progress/JSDO/blob/master/src/progress.data.ng.ds.js) | JavaScript - Progress Data Source for NativeScript and Angular |

-The Progress Data Source can be used by mobile apps built using NativeScript.
+The Data Source can be used by mobile apps built using NativeScript.

 ### License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at